nir0s/ghost/CONTRIBUTING.md

 ### Coverage

-Coverage is expected to be a 100% for every storage.
-The only part not required is the `import` part.
+Coverage is expected to be a 100% for every backend.
+The only part not required is the conditional `import` part for its dependencies.